 Wanting to catch up, Aiden purposefully lagged behind.

 His first impression of her was one of a bolting bride, but seeing her glide serenely across the room, reducing everything around her to backdrop, made him think she had stepped off a freshly finished Gil Elvgren canvas, one portraying a nubile heroine charging social ramparts in a charm offensive.
-Intoxicated on this thought, the painter studied the glistening brushwork from a distance: how the flick of a round caught the curl of an eyelash, and the bold swivel of a filbert mimicked the zigzag of her opalescent dress.
+Intoxicated on this thought, the painter studied the glistening brushwork from a distance: how the flick of a round brush caught the curl of an eyelash, and the bold swivel of a flat filbert mimicked the zigzag of her opalescent dress.

 She was quickly frowning and coming back to where he stood.
 “You’re not keeping up.”